keiraeleison/node-site/README.md

-/**
+# Node Site #
+An example Node.js website.

- * To start the node server and watch for file changes
+## To run the server ##

- * Note: You still have to restart your browser manually!
- */
+    npm install

-nodemon server
+    node server

-/**
- * Additional packages used:
+## Packages used: ##
- * - Express.js framework's feature set for quick and easy development,
+ * express, express-ejs-layouts // framework for quick and easy development,
- * - EJS for loading templates from separate files
+ * EJS // for loading templates from separate files
- * - body parser for parsing urlencoded data entered into our contact form */
+ * body-parser // for parsing urlencoded data entered into our contact form

-// Install Express.js
-    npm install express --save

-// Install EJS
-    npm install ejs --save
-    npm install express-ejs-layouts --save

-// Install body-parser
-    npm install body-parser --save